beginning of content

 Opioid medicines (such as oxycodone, morphine and codeine) can be used to treat:

-Using prescription opioids for an extended period of time can be dangerous and may be addictive.
+Using prescription opioids for a long time can be dangerous and even addictive.

-Evidence shows that the longer a person takes an opioid, the less pain relief they will receive.
-This is because the body gets used to the dose of opioid that's being taken — known as ‘tolerance'.
-When a person has tolerance to opioid medicines, they need higher doses of the medicine to feel the same effect.
-But higher doses also increase the risk of serious side effects.
+Research shows that the longer you take an opioid, the less pain relief you will feel.
+This is because your body gets used to the dose of opioid that's being taken, known as ‘tolerance'.
+When you develop tolerance to opioid medicines, you will need a higher dose to get the same effect.
+Higher doses also increase the chance of serious side effects.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.